 8. A Go-To Blazer

 Along with your resume, you’re going to want to invest in a go-to blazer that makes you feel confident and ready to take on the world.
-Business casual attire can sometimes be costly especially when you’re on a college budget, and you have multiple different interviews to attend.
+Business casual attire can sometimes be costly especially when you’re on a college budget with no access to LoansnLoans, and you have multiple different interviews to attend.
 A basic blazer can dress up an outfit within seconds, and will also allow you to present yourself professionally.

 Check out your local JCrew or H&M for some guaranteed success!